Updated June 2021

 If you do not have a doctor or you are unable to see your regular doctor, Telehealth Ontario (1-866-797-0000) is a free, confidential service you can call to get health advice or information and determine your options.
 For non-urgent issues, options such as the Ontario Virtual Care Clinic are available or you can also search for walk-in clinics near you.
 If you are having a medical emergency, you should call 911 or visit the nearest emergency department.

-How can I now get the non-essential or elective care that has been put off for the past few months?
+How can I now get the non-essential, non-urgent or elective care that has been put off for the past few months?

-During the beginning of the pandemic, all non-essential or elective care was paused by the Ontario Government.
-While that’s no longer the case, there is a significant backlog that physicians and hospitals are dealing with.
+At stages of the pandemic, non-essential, non-urgent or elective care has been paused by the Ontario Government.
+While decreasing pressures in Ontario’s ICUs are allowing for more services to be available, there is a significant backlog that physicians and hospitals are dealing with.
 Reach out to your doctor to discuss your needs and to figure out when you can expect to receive care.
 Your doctor is in the best position to determine when and how you can access care based on individual need and available resources.

 The wait time to get an in-person appointment is long.
 How can I be seen sooner?